Which Battery is Better for Your RV: Lithium-Ion or Lead-Acid?

 FAQs

-Can I replace lead-acid with lithium without changing my RV’s inverter?
+Can I replace lead-acid with lithium without changing my RV inverter?

-Only if the inverter supports lithium’s voltage range (12.8V-14.6V).
-Many older inverters designed for lead-acid’s 10.5V-14.4V range may require reprogramming or replacement.
+Yes, if the inverter supports lithium’s voltage range.
+Some older systems may require reprogramming or replacement.

-Do lithium batteries work with RV propane detectors?
+Do lithium batteries work with RV safety systems like propane detectors?

-How do I store lithium RV batteries during winter?
+How should I store lithium RV batteries during winter?